shsagir/play-area-sync/docs/remote-ssh-execution.md

 #      the ssh login command       the remote command
 ```

-**Note I**: Unless otherwise specified all commands are executed from within `/srv/app/your-app/htdocs`, which is also the location to which your files are [deployed](/deployment).
+**Note I**: Unless otherwise specified by you all commands are executed from within `/srv/app/your-app/htdocs`, which is also the location to which your files are [deployed](/deployment).
 So if the script, you want to execute, is locally under `vendor/bin/foo` then you'd need to execute `ssh …frbit.com php vendor/bin/foo`.
 Check out the [directory structure](/directory-structure) for more information.

 **Note II**: You must write the interpreter `php` before all PHP scripts, including CLIs like `artisan` or `app/console`, you want to execute.
 So `ssh …frbit.com php script.php` works and `ssh …frbit.com script.php` does not.